-Renewals - EMS Responder Certification and Licensure
+Renewals - EMS Personnel Certification and Licensure

 We recommend you begin the recertification process three to four months prior to your expiration date.
 Certification does not extend beyond your expiration date.
 This applies in all cases; see late renewal option if applicable.

-Please note: Only criminal and/or disciplinary information that has never been reported to DSHS or that has occurred since the date of the applicant's last initial, or renewal application needs to be reported.
+Note: Only criminal and/or disciplinary information that has never been reported to DSHS or that has occurred since the date of the applicant's last initial, or renewal application needs to be reported.

 Fingerprinting Requirement for Renewal